 being undertaken by the Conventions in support of shared goals.

 To further enhance cooperation, a Biodiversity Liaison Group

-comprising the executive heads of the six biodiversity-related conventions was established in 2002.
+comprising the executive heads of the biodiversity-related conventions was established in 2002 and recently updated in 2014.
 Options for advancing cooperation

 have been put forward at the meetings of the Biodiversity Liaison Group and other meetings.